-Field Description Priority A system-defined number that determines the order in which a Flashback video with this category will be transmitted from DVR to server.
-Flashback videos will transmit in the order in which they are listed on the Categories tab.
+Field Description Priority A system-defined number that determines the order in which a video with this category will be transmitted from DVR to server.
+Videos will transmit in the order in which they are listed on the Categories tab.
 Description A descriptive name for this category.
 NOTE: DEF users should only change this field value in coordination with the DEP System Administrator.
 Field values should match on both servers.
 Day(s) Online The number of days that a video or snapshot with this category will remain online before it can be purged (i.e., moved offline) from the server.
-NOTE: Just because a file can be purged after a certain number of days doesn't necessarily mean that it will be purged at that time.
+NOTE : Just because a file can be purged after a certain number of days doesn't necessarily mean that it will be purged at that time.
 The exact purge date depends on other factors, such as the amount of storage space available on your server, and/or whether or not the Strict Purger setting is selected.
+Backup Enabled NOTE: DEF users should not change A system indicator that determines whether or not a video or snapshot with this category will be auto-archived: this field value unless instructed to do so by the DEF System Administrator • ENABLED .
+Any video or snapshot with this category will be auto-archived, unless one of the following conditions applies: 1) the designated backup PC is disabled for some reason, or 2) the Backup Mode field on the Backup Options tab is set to NONE .
+DISABLED.
+Any video or snapshot with this category will not be auto-archived unless the Backup Mode field on the Backup Options tab is set to ALL.